waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ### Starting the "dispatcher" daemon:

-The "dispatcher" program is part of the overpass package, it is the daemon which forwards queries to the correct part of the package.
+The "dispatcher" program is part of the overpass package, it is the daemon which forwards queries to the correct part of overpass.
 As long as the dispatcher is running, your queries to overpass will be answered.

 The dispatcher program can take a lot of arguments:
 ```